 Holiday Happiness, or is it?

 Question- I love my family, except during the holidays.
 We are in constant battle mode when we are all together.
 We all have to ONE-UP everyone else.
 For example: everyone is on a different diet so they can’t eat that, or their kids are on the #1 team.
+Or we are all on a different political group.
+Or it just may be that the kids are choosing a different way of living than the rest.
 Why can’t we just have a good time together?
 Our constant show-and-tell ego mode causes us to lose our close connection.
 Now I don’t like getting together and would rather do something else.
 We were once a fun-loving family.
 What happened?

 The following are strategies that help to reconnect family.

-Pick a neutral environment – Meet in a location that is different, not in someone’s home so the environment is different for all involved.
+Pick a neutral environment, and avoid heavy topics- Meet in a location that is different, not in someone’s home so the environment is different for all involved.
 This reduces the stress of getting the house clean or decorated and also reduces the worries of things getting broken.
 New adventures bring new light to old relationships and that way you are all in this together, maybe even feeling the same fear of the unknown, keeping all involved humble.
 Also this new adventure requires courage or being out of our comfort zone, yet we are all there in that same experience.
 Another benefit is that a new place will keep families from getting bored and perhaps this new adventure will be the start of a continued adventure unique for your family.
 Such an experience will force you to grow together and you will develop a new attitude, giving you a new perspective of yourself and your family.
 Most people have shown not to argue when on an interesting adventure.
+Also a new environment opens the way for fresh new conversations.

 Bob, a friend of mine, told me about a conflict experience.
 A person continually harassed Bob, calling him names and demoralizing him.
 One day this person got in Bob’s face and said, “I am going to beat you up.”
 Bob said, “If you beat me up, we will never know if we can be good friends or not.”
 That comment changed the direction of their relationship and they became lifelong friends.